Skip to main content

 • Government-issued photo ID for the heir or personal representative

-• Documentation proving ownership interest in the property (probated will, court order, deed, or trust document)
+• Documentation of your ownership interest in the property (deed, will, or trust document)

-Old National requires several documents to process a claim, including Certified death certificate (at least one original copy), Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (for probate estates), and additional documentation depending on the account type.
+Old National requires several documents to process a claim, including Certified copy of the death certificate (get at least five certified copies; Old National's own guidance says so), Government-issued photo ID for the person claiming, and Letters Testamentary or Letters of Administration — for an individually owned account with no POD beneficiary, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

-Old National's Death Claims / Estate Services can be reached by phone at 1-800-731-2265 for questions throughout the claims process.
+Old National's Old National Client Care (deposit accounts; there is no separate published estate-claims department — estate documents are presented at a banking center) can be reached by phone at 1-800-731-2265 for questions throughout the claims process.

 Multiple Old National accounts may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
-Check with the Death Claims / Estate Services to confirm what applies.
+Check with the Old National Client Care (deposit accounts; there is no separate published estate-claims department — estate documents are presented at a banking center) to confirm what applies.

 Old National